bob-cd/bob-cd.github.io/docs/resources.md

 - It is a web server.
 - It is reachable from the network that Bob is in.
 - Exposes an endpoint at `/bob_resource` upon which when a `GET` request is made, a `tar` archive is sent back.
 The rationale for using the tar format is:
   - Its quite ubiquitous and can be implemented with relative ease as its part of the stdlib of various languages.
   - Generally resources tend to be source code and have multiple files/folders and using an archive makes it easy to send multiple things.
   - Bob uses Podman as its orchestrator and follows its design decision of using tar files to send things over.
+- Exposes a `GET /ping` endpoint which serves as a periodic health check from Bob.

 A reference resource provider which handles simple Github pulls can be [found](https://github.com/bob-cd/resource-git)